-The external role encompasses business development, community partnerships and as serves as the coordinator for non-game day events.
+He is completing his second year in the largely external role which encompasses business development, community partnerships and as serves as the coordinator for non-game day events.
 His duties include working build strategic community partnerships, improve the department's engagement with local community entities and work to attract non-game day event business to CU's athletic facilities.
+He has developed over two dozen key partnerships to date, as he is working to change the image and perceptions about athletics and its interactions in the business world.